havatv/qgismultidistancebufferplugin/help/source/index.rst

 ==================

-The **Multi-Distance Buffer** QGIS plugin creates a multi-distance / multi-zone vector dataset from an input vector layer and a set of distances.
+The **Multi-Distance Buffer** QGIS plugin creates a multi-distance / multi-zone / multi-ring vector dataset from an input vector layer and a set of distances.

 The resulting dataset consists of one (multi)polygon ("donut type") for each buffer distance.